Boreyko coat of arms

 Boreyko is a Polish coat of arms.
 It was used by several szlachta families in the times of the Polish–Lithuanian Commonwealth.

 History

 The symbol of a swastika was also popular with the nobility.
 Prior to Christianity, this sign was painted on the shields of knights.
 According to chronicles, prince Oleg who in the 9th century with his Rus Vikings had captured Constantinople, had nailed his shield to the cities gates, which had a large red Swastika painted on it.
 The noble house of Boreyko from Ruthenia also had swastikas as their coat of arms.
-The family had reached its greatness in the 14th and 15th centuries and their crest can be seen in many heraldry books produced at that time.
+The family had reached its greatness in the 14th and 15th centuries and their arms can be seen in many heraldry books produced at that time.
 The origin of the family is tracked back to the eastern regions of today's Ukraine.
 During several centuries the Boreyko noble families united against the Tsar Kingdom of Russia.